-When a mate must be given for a shido to the athlete deserving it, contestants will remain in place, without having to return to the starting position (mate - shido - hajime).
+When a Mate! must be given for a shido to the contestant deserving it, contestants will remain in place, without having to return to the starting position (Mate! - shido - Hajime!).

 The referee having announced mate, must take care to maintain the contestants within his view in case they did not hear the announcement and continue fighting or if any other incident arises.